 An error in your WordPress.config.php file can often cause this error.

-Use the file path to open wpconfig.php editor mode
+Use the file path to open the wpconfig.php editor mode

 Your web hosting account >>> cPanel>file manager> public.html>wp-config.php